An interdisciplinary biotechnology, materials science and design collaboration to produce novel flexible composites for textile applications.

 At a glance

-- The research uses agricultural by-products as a sustainable feedstock for biomaterial development.
+- The research used agricultural by-products as a sustainable feedstock for biomaterial development.

-- The project will use lignin to alter the surface properties of the bacterial cellulose.
+- The project used lignin to alter the surface properties of the bacterial cellulose.

-- We will assess novel flexible biomaterials for high-performance textile applications.
+- We assessed novel flexible biomaterials for high-performance textile applications.

 Key details